xiaoxianyu-office/mm/FAQ.md

 -   Priority on support tickets
 -   License usable on multiple servers you own

-My server crashes when I try to make a passive mob attack!
+My mob disappears when I try to make a passive mob attack something!
 ----------------------------------------------------------

-Mojang removed the ability to give AI goals to mobs that don't naturally have those goals (like attacks on passive mobs).
-So, yes, if you put an attack goal on a passive mob, your server will crash.

-You can still make those mobs move towards players and have them "attack" using skills.
-A more common approach is to disguise a hostile mob as a passive mob using Lib's Disguises.
+Passive mobs types (sheep, pigs, cows, Etc.) are unable to attack any entity as the base mob does not have the ability to deal damage.
+In older versions of Minecraft, this behaviour may crash the server, while on newer versions the mob simply vanishes.
+The best way to work around this is to use a hostile mob type (such as a zombie), and disguise it as a passive mob type using LibsDisguises.

 How can I get custom heads on my mob?
 -------------------------------------